-(Also known as: Nueva Biblia Latinoamericana de Hoy - NBLH)
+(Previously: Nueva Biblia Latinoamericana de Hoy - NBLH)

 Includes 436 pictures of Holy Places taken between the middle 19th - early 20th centuries.
 These images are spread throughout the whole biblical text and correspond exactly to the specific verses in the Holy Bible.